 I've always loved games that let you build and ride rollercoasters.
 I built a rollercoaster demo to show off the spline interpolation features of ionEngine and discovered that it was a lot of fun to play with.
+I also added VR support.

 I wrote a ray tracer for an advanced rendering class at Cal Poly.
 In early iterations I used CUDA to perform the raytracing in real-time but I eventually settled on using an OpenGL pre-vis with CPU-multithreaded ray tracing on top.